Get a fast, conversion-focused WooCommerce theme in 2025. Switch to Shoptimizer.

 In window one, open your website and start simulating what you want your customers to do.
 Go to your shop landing page, click on one of your Product Description Pages (PDP’s) and add to cart, go to cart, check and complete a test order.

-As we’re using Enhanced Ecommerce you’ll note we didn’t need to manually configure any goals or conversion events for this data to be populated in GA – which is awesome 🙂
+Since we’re leveraging Enhanced Ecommerce, there’s no need to manually configure goals or conversion events for this data to flow into Google Analytics—how awesome is that? 🎉

 Boom – no we’re talkin!
 Now you’ve got the basis to start doing some really cool stuff in Google Analytics to understand your customers better 🙂 You can see above that my Cart Abandonment rate is 0% – how awesome would that be? 🙂 That’s just simply because I’ve just set this account up and submitted some orders immediately as part of my testing – so this is a little bit unrealistic right now – but I expect that to quickly change as we send some traffic to this website in the next few weeks.